aplteam/Cider/docs/Cider-User-Guide.md

 ### Installation

-With version 19.0, Cider will be part of a default installation, though it won't be activated: for that you have to take action.
+With version 19.0, Cider will be part of a default installation, though it won't be active: for that you have to take action.

 In earlier versions you must install Cider yourself.
-Note that updating and installing Cider is essentially the same.

 Cider requires Tatin, and Tatin runs on Dyalog 18.0 or later, so Cider cannot run in earlier versions than Dyalog 18.0.